Tolland County, Connecticut

 The county is included in the Hartford-East Hartford-Middletown, CT Metropolitan Statistical Area.

 Counties in Connecticut have no governmental function; all legal power is vested in the state, city and town governments.
 The office of High Sheriff in Connecticut counties was officially abolished by ballot in 2000, and corrections and court services were transferred to the state marshals.
 Tolland County has the same boundaries as the Tolland Judicial District.
+On June 6, 2022, the U.S. Census Bureau formally recognized Connecticut's nine councils of governments as county equivalents instead of the state's eight counties.
+Connecticut's county governments were disbanded in 1960, and the councils of governments took over some of the local governmental functions.
+Connecticut's eight historical counties continue to exist in name only, and are no longer considered for statistical purposes.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 417 sqmi, of which 410 sqmi is land and 6.8 sqmi (1.6%) is water.
 It is the second-smallest county in Connecticut by land area and smallest by total area.